Being an avid home cook, over the years I have tried many chicken and dumplings recipes; including both of my grandmother’s versions.

 Add the milk mixture to the dry ingredients and stir until just incorporated and the batter pulls away from the sides of the bowl.

-Batter should be sticky.
+The batter should be sticky.

 Return the stew to a simmer on medium heat.